 When comparing Symfony vs Meteor, the Slant community recommends Symfony for most people.
-In the question“What is the best web application framework?”
-Symfony is ranked 9th while Meteor is ranked 10th.
+In the question“What are the best backend web frameworks?”
+Symfony is ranked 24th while Meteor is ranked 34th.
 The most important reason people chose Symfony is:

 Symfony is open source and released under the MIT license.